Nikola founder Milton to face securities fraud charges

-NEW YORK (AP) — The founder and one-time executive chair of Nikola Corp. surrendered Thursday in New York on criminal charges alleging that he made false and misleading statements to investors about the electric and hydrogen-powered truck startup.
+NEW YORK (AP) — The founder and one-time executive chair of Nikola Corp. surrendered Thursday in New York on criminal charges alleging that he made false and misleading statements about the electric and hydrogen-powered truck startup, duping some novice investors looking to earn money to replace income lost during the pandemic.

 Trevor Milton resigned from Nikola in September amid allegations of fraud.
 At the time, Milton said he would defend himself against accusations that the company made false claims about its vehicles, allegations Nikola rejects.